 About

-Her fiction, non-fiction, and poetry has been featured in The LA Review, The Washington Post Outlook, Today’s Parent, via the Disability Visibility Project, Washington City Paper, and The Yale Daily News, amongst other places.
+Her fiction, non-fiction, and poetry have been featured in The LA Review, The Washington Post Outlook, via the Disability Visibility Project, Washington City Paper, and The Yale Daily News, amongst other places.
 She’s received recognition from Glimmer Train and The Scholastic Art and Writing Awards, and won the 2019 LA Review Literary Award for Short Fiction.
 She was a featured Rooted in Rights disability activist, and is the founder of Disabled Kidlit Writers (FB).

 Astrid Photography